-If you want to free up your oven when making holiday dinner, I’ve got all the tips and tricks on how to cook a turkey on a roaster.
+If you want to free up the oven when making your holiday dinner, I’ve got all the tips and tricks on how to cook a crispy and flavorful turkey in a roaster.

-- The initial prep for the roaster turkey is the same as what you’d do for an oven turkey – you have to do nothing special or extra.
+The initial prep for the roaster turkey is the same as what you’d do for an oven turkey – you don’t have to do anything special or extra.
+Just unpackage, remove the innards, then rinse and pat dry….that’s it.

 INGREDIENTS NEEDED

-- Turkey, fully thawed, rinsed, neck and giblets removed from the interior
+• Turkey: Fully thawed, rinsed, and patted dry, neck and giblets removed from the interior.

-- Celery and carrots (I used these to fashion a “rack” for my turkey to rest on, but you can also put these in the cavity of the turkey if desired
+• Celery and carrots: I used these to fashion a cooking rack for my turkey to rest on in the electric roaster, but you can also use the metal rack that comes with an electric roaster at time of purchase.

 RECIPE TIPS

-- Always cook your turkey by internal temperature, never by time or color.
-A fully cooked turkey will be 165 degrees F. in the breast and 180 degrees F. in the thigh.
+• Always cook your turkey by internal temperature, never by time.
+A fully cooked turkey should be be 165 degrees F. in the breast and 180 degrees F. in the thigh when tested with an instant-read meat thermometer probe.

-- If you place the turkey onto a platter to present at your holiday table, replace the herbs with fresh ones for a clean look.
+• When you place the turkey onto a platter for your holiday table or buffet, replace the herbs with fresh ones for beautiful presentation.

-If you’re using the celery and carrots to make a cooking rack, lay the veggies side-by-side across the bottom of the roaster.
+Use the celery and carrots to make a cooking rack, and lay the veggies side-by-side across the bottom of the roaster.

 Insert the orange, lemon, onion, and garlic halves into the turkey’s cavity.
 Add a few bundles of fresh herbs, allowing them to protrude from the turkey’s cavity.